 The stages of early bladder cancer

-Doctors diagnose early bladder cancer by looking at how far cancer tumours have grown into the bladder.
-This is called the T stage (T stands for tumour).
-There are 3 T stages of early bladder cancer.
+Doctors diagnose early bladder cancer by looking at how far tumours have grown into the bladder.
+This is called the T stage.
+There are 3 T stages of early bladder cancer - Tis, Ta and T1.

-CIS (carcinoma in situ, also called Tis) means very early, high grade cancer cells that are only in the innermost layer of the bladder lining.
+Carcinoma in situ (also called CIS or Tis) means very early, high grade cancer cells that are only in the innermost layer of the bladder lining.

-It is a high grade non invasive cancer of the flat transitional cells.
+It is a non invasive cancer of the flat urothelial or transitional cells.
 These cells make up all the moist tissues that line your body organs.

-They can grow in more than one place in the bladder lining and look like areas of moss when seen through a microscope.
+They can grow in more than one place in the bladder lining and look like flat velvety patches through a microscope.

 Ta and T1